PostHog/posthog.com/contents/blog/product-market-fit-game.md

 #### Failure modes

-* **Users aren't activating.** This means although they _signed up_, but they can't _configure_  or _get started_ with your product, so they _never_ get any value from it.
+* **Users aren't activating.** This means they _signed up_, but can't _configure_  or _get started_ with your product, so they _never_ get any value from it.
 You have two options here:

   1. Activate your users manually.
-The classic example is the founders of Stripe who [used to visit their first users in person](http://paulgraham.com/ds.html#Manual) to set up their product for them.
+The classic example is the founders of Stripe, who [used to visit their first users in person](http://paulgraham.com/ds.html#Manual) to set up their product for them.
 Do things that don't scale.
-The bonus of this approach is that you get a deeper customer interaction, so you learn more and create a better relationship which helps you get more feedback.
+You'll develop a closer relationship doing this, which helps you get more feedback.

   2. Make your activation/onboarding simpler.
 Can you make it 10x simpler?